StanChart CEO confident China-U.S. trade dispute can be settled

-LONDON (Reuters) - Standard Chartered (STAN.L) chief executive said on Tuesday that the trade dispute between the United States and China could be settled and that it was in nobody’s interest for the deadlock to continue for a long time.
+LONDON, Oct 8 (Reuters) - Standard Chartered chief executive said on Tuesday that the trade dispute between the United States and China could be settled and that it was in nobody’s interest for the deadlock to continue for a long time.

 Bill Winters said there were concerns about the unreliability of supply chains as a result of the conflict between the two countries.